 However, boxers do get knocked out in sparring all the time and once gloves start to land, instinct could take over and big blows could start to land.

 There is an element of doubt over how bookmakers plan to settle bets though, since knockouts will be discouraged and no judges will be present to score the bout.
-It’s not confirmed if there will be a referee in the ring, but if there is the decision will likely fall on he or she.
+There will be no referee in the ring either, meaning the bookies will likely have to rely on whatever decision the WBC come to.

 As if the novelty of the main attraction wasn’t enough, former New York Nicks guard Nate Robinson and YouTube star Jake Paul will fight on the undercard.

-Despite being an exhibition, the fight generated $9million and may now act as a blueprint for aging fighters to prolong their career earnings.
+Despite being an exhibition, the fight generated $9million and now seemingly serves as a blueprint for aging fighters to prolong their career earnings.